 7.4.
-VOLUNTEERING AND OTHER CAMPAIGNS
+Volunteering and Other Campaigns

-The Group's employees participated, during the 2014/2015 school year, in the programmes of Junior Achievement Portugal, an association whose objective is to foster entrepreneurship among children and young people by teaching on topics such as relations with family and the community, economics, the European Union and even on how to set up a business.
+The Group's employees participated in the programmes of Junior Achievement Portugal, an association whose objective is to foster entrepreneurship among children and young people, by teaching on topics such as relations with family and the community, economics, the European Union and even on how to set up a business.
 The number of employees who participated in the 2015/2016 school year stood at 130 volunteers.

-During the Christmas season, an internal welfare campaign was organised with great success, with the aim of offering gifts to 122 children until the age of 13, living in foster homes supported by the Group throughout the year.
+During the Christmas season, an internal welfare campaign was organised with great success with the aim of offering gifts to 122 children, until the age of 13, living in foster homes supported by the Group throughout the year.

-There was also a fundraising campaign for the Caritas' Setúbal Diocese which was promoted during the Christmas Dinner, under the matching donation initiative, among the about 780 managers and Group's Management.
+There was also a fundraising campaign for the Caritas' Setúbal Diocese which was promoted during the Christmas Dinner.
+Under the matching donation initiative 3,390 euros, which were matched with a corporate donation to the same amount, were raised among about 780 managers and Group's Management.

 7.5.
-INDIRECT SUPPORTS
+Indirect Support